rebelinux/Diagrammer.Core/Docs/dev-guide/examples/advancedexample1.md

 When you run the script, it generates a PNG file named Example15.png in the specified output folder.

 ### Resulting diagram:

-The diagram below visually compares a traditional Graphviz SubGraph with a Diagrammer.Core HTML-like SubGraph, highlighting the enhanced layout and connectivity options available in Diagrammer.Core.

 ```graphviz dot example15.png
 digraph Root {